Ashtsssssh/CPU-Scheduler/README.md

 ### Feedback with varying time quantum (FBV)

 Same as [Feedback](#feedback-fb) but with varying time quantum.
 Feedback with varying time quantum also uses multiple priority queues and assigns a different time quantum for each priority level, it allows the algorithm to be more efficient by spending more time on higher-priority processes and less time on lower-priority processes.

-### Aging

-Xinu is an operating system developed at Purdue University.
-The scheduling invariant in Xinu assumes that at any time, the highest priority process eligible for CPU service is executing, with round-robin scheduling for processes of equal priority.
-Under this scheduling policy, the processes with the highest priority will always be executing.
-As a result, all the processes with lower priority will never get CPU time.
-As a result, starvation is produced in Xinu when we have two or more processes eligible for execution that have different priorities.
-For ease of discussion, we call the set of processes in the ready list and the current process as the eligible processes.

-To overcome starvation, an aging scheduler may be used.
-On each rescheduling operation, a timeout for instance, the scheduler increases the priority of all the ready processes by a constant number.
-This avoids starvation as each ready process can be passed over by the scheduler only a finite number of times before it has the highest priority.

-Each process has an initial priority that is assigned to it at process creation.
-Every time the scheduler is called it takes the following steps:
-- The priority of the current process is set to the initial priority assigned to it.
-- The priorities of all the ready processes (not the current process) are incremented by 1.
-- The scheduler chooses the highest priority process from among all the eligible processes.

-Note that during each call to the scheduler, the complete ready list has to be traversed.

 ## Installation